 We saw some local traffic on the road that day, and I was hoping that the convenience store across from the Kaibab Lodge would on the off chance be open.
 Some riders have had experiences with the store being open in the past even though the highway itself and all access there was closed.
 Unfortunately, the windows were still boarded up and we continued on.
 The ride was seemingly taking forever at this point.
 We would see things off in the distance and think they were elk or bison, and then get closer to find out it was just a downed tree, a bush, or a figment of your imagination.
 It's funny what the mind can do when it's under pressure or bored.
 Pushing on further, we finally made it to the Grand Canyon National Park boundry.
 We took a short break here, filtered some water, and ate some snacks.
 This is where things get a bit tricky.
 While the North Rim is closed, you are technically not allowed to ride bikes the rest of the way in from the boundry.
 It is merely ride at your own risk at this point.
 The other alternative is taking the actual AZT (as I outlined in the first blog entry), but there were still big patches of snow and slop along the trail.
 In the history of the race and route tours, it has never been a big issue or heavily enforced with the park rangers, and from what I've heard, most rangers don't even agree with the rule.
 Deciding to stay on the road and accept whatever fate lie ahead of us with the "rules", we hopped the fence and mounted the bikes again.
 Coincidentally, we eneded up passing several park workers in both directions and they either just waved or continued on, giving us no hassle.

 From that point forward, things started to turn around.
 We got back down into the trees, shielded from the wind.
 It's also almost exclusively downhill the entire way to the trail head where we would start our canyon crossing.
 I got new life with all of these factors in play, and rode possessed.
 I hopped out in front of Kevin and Seth and really pounded the pedals.
 Flying down the hills and looking around me at all of the beauty and peacefulness took my mind all over the place.
 I thought about riding my first bike around my neighborhood with my mom, and how I kept my training wheels on way past the point of needing them.
 They would rattle around and make terrible noises but I refused to take them off.
 I thought about cruising around on my Big Wheel, my mother sitting on the sidewalk watching me pop wheelies and pretending her hand was a gas pump to "fill my tank up" when I came over to her.
 Memories of my grandfather taking me to the tennis courts in the park behind his house and watching me ride around in circles there for hours.
+Thought about screwing around on bikes at every age with my cousin Dan, enjoying out freedom.
 My mind took me back to my first major wreck, when my chain popped and went into my spokes throwing me over the handlebars while I was on my way to my buddy Jon's house back in high school.
 I thought about bike riding on the the rails to trails in Freeport with my dad - we would take our fishing rods with us, ride a few miles down, do some fishing, then ride back.
 I thought about the pure freedom that you get from being young and being on a bike - every Wednesday in high school Jon and I would ride to Community Market (my first job) where I would get my paycheck and Turner's Iced Tea, go to the bank, then go to Wendy's with the little bit of money that I had left after dropping most of it in savings to buy my first car.
 I remembered the first time that Megan and I rode bikes together and she had trouble navigating a turn, falling off her bike into a big pile of mulch - we laugh hard about that from time to time.
 My mind navigated to just a year ago whenever I got my first road bike and Seth took me out on my first ride.
 I felt like I was going to die on that short 8 mile ride, totally out of shape, completely gassed, and no knowledge of how to shift or ride properly.
 I thought about all of the great times I had growing up and being on a bike, and realized just how important doing something like this trip was to me.
 I lost control at this point and found myself with tears streaming down both cheeks, feeling really touched by the memories and thinking about the great places and memories I had cycling over the years, and those experiences and times of my life can never be taken from me.
 I silently wept happy tears as the miles ticked by, still mashing the pedals and cruising along.
 The final quarter mile is a steep climb up to the trailhead, and I got off my bike to walk it.
 Not because I was physically unable to, but because I wanted to savor the last couple minutes I had on this part of the ride, not wanting it to end.
 That day was one of the best days of my life.
 Seth and Kevin eventually passed me up and they pumped up the hill to the trailhead.